KKR-backed pizza platform Slice raises $40 million in latest funding round

-(Reuters) - Slice, an online ordering platform which helps small pizzerias compete with large chains, said on Wednesday it raised $40 million in its latest funding round led by Cross Creek, with participation from two former Twitter Inc executives.
+Slice, an online ordering platform which helps small pizzerias compete with large chains, said on Wednesday it raised $40 million in its latest funding round led by Cross Creek, with participation from two former Twitter Inc (TWTR.N) executives.

-01 Advisors’ Dick Costolo and Adam Bain, who previously served as Twitter’s chief executive and chief operating officers, respectively, joined in the funding round with existing investors KKR & Co Inc, GGV Capital and Primary Ventures.
+01 Advisors' Dick Costolo and Adam Bain, who previously served as Twitter's chief executive and chief operating officers, respectively, joined in the funding round with existing investors KKR & Co Inc (KKR.N), GGV Capital and Primary Ventures.

 The new funding follows the $43 million investment led by KKR last year in May.